Flukas88/RssRead/README.md

         for news in rss.News:
             pass

-In NAME you can use any of the configured site.
+In NAME you can use any of the configured site.\n
-You can, of course, use multiple RssReader on the same program.
-Use the news object bearing in mind that it's already in a xthml link format.
+You can, of course, use multiple RssReader on the same program.\n Or you can load more news with the same istance (using each time loadNewsRss()) Use the news object bearing in mind that it's already in a xthml link format.

 And you can add/remove sites you con use the following syntax